It seems you are offline. Please check your connection and try again.

 4 Watch the inbox on this page; the message appears as soon as it is received.

-How to use a free Brazil line
+How to use a free Brazil number

 The whole flow takes about a minute.
 You stay on this page the entire time and read the SMS right in your browser.